JetBrains/jpa-buddy-documentation/reverse-engineering/reverse-engineering.md

 ## Reverse Engineering Columns

 Some developers prefer the DB-first application development approach.
 First, they add columns directly to the database and then update the JPA model.
 JPA Buddy can automate this process.
-To add attributes to the existing entity, choose From DB action in JPA Designer (1), Editor Toolbar (2) or from the IntelliJ IDEA "Generate" menu (3):
+To add attributes to the existing entity, choose From DB action in JPA Designer (1), Editor Toolbar (2) or from IntelliJ IDEA's "Generate" menu (3):

 ![reverse-engineering-columns-action](img/reverse-engineering-columns-action.png)